MCP server

 > Connect your AI tools to Siteline using MCP

 The Model Context Protocol (MCP) is a standard for connecting Large Language Models (LLMs) to platforms like Siteline.
-Once connected, your AI assistants can query Siteline prompt and agent analytics on your behalf.
+Once connected, your AI assistants can query Siteline Agent Analytics and AI Visibility data on your behalf.

-Choose your Siteline team and MCP client, then follow the installation instructions below.
+Choose your MCP client and add Siteline using the instructions below.

 <Tabs>